RWilson-Tyr/EarthNbN/README.md

 * Require Authentication: true
 * Request
-  * Method: get
+  * Method: GET
-  * URL: /users/:currentUserId
+  * URL: /users/:userId
   * Body: none

 * Successful Response when there is a logged in user